fudongbai/fudongbai.github.io/_posts/2018-09-26-open-source-perf-tools.md

-[rt-app][rt-app]               | rt-app emulates typical mobile and real-time systems use cases and gives runtime information [sched-profile][sched-profile] | A set of scripts and tools useful to profile the Linux scheduler [schedtool-dl][schedtool-dl]   | A tool to change or query all CPU-scheduling policies under Linux [stf][stf]                     | Control and manage Android devices from your browser.
+[rt-app][rt-app]               | rt-app emulates typical mobile and real-time systems use cases and gives runtime information [sched-profile][sched-profile] | A set of scripts and tools useful to profile the Linux scheduler [schedtool-dl][schedtool-dl]   | A tool to change or query all CPU-scheduling policies under Linux [speedscope][speedscope]       | A fast, interactive web-based viewer for performance profiles.
+[stf][stf]                     | Control and manage Android devices from your browser.
 [tiobench][tiobench]           | Threaded IO Benchmark
 [trace-cmd][trace-cmd]         | trace-cmd and KernelShark